nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 FROM discount_transaction_cte
 ```

-5. What is the percentage split of all transactions for members vs non-members?
+**5. What is the percentage split of all transactions for members vs non-members?**

 ```sql
 SELECT